alexanderwallin/node-gettext/README.md

 Returns an object in the form of `{comment: "", code: "", note: ""}`

+### Sets a comments for a translation

+*setComment(domain, msgctxt, msgid, comment)*

+    gt.getComment("et", "menu items", "%d Recent File", "This is a comment");

+`comment` can either be a string or an object with the following properties: `{comment: "", code: "", note: ""}`.

 ## String helpers

 In order to make things really easy, it is possible to attach the gettext functions directly to string